 Significant Estimates - The determination of pension obligations and the related pension expense or credits to operations involves significant estimates.
 The most significant estimates are the discount rate used to calculate the actuarial present value of benefit obligations and the expected long-term rate of return on plan assets.
 The Company uses discount rates based on yields of high quality fixed rate debt securities at the end of the year.
-At December 31, 2012, the weighted average discount rate was 4.11% and 3.89% for U.S. and non-U.S. plans, respectively.
+At December 31, 2013, the weighted average discount rate was 4.81% and 4.14% for U.S. and non-U.S. plans, respectively.
 The Company uses an expected long-term rate of return on assets that is based on both past performance of the various plans' assets and estimated future performance of the assets.
 Due to the nature of the plans' assets and the volatility of debt and equity markets, actual returns may vary significantly from year to year.
 The Company refers to average historical returns over longer periods (up to 10 years) in determining its expected rates of return because short-term fluctuations in market values do not reflect the rates of return the Company expects to achieve based upon its long-term investing strategy.
-For purposes of determining pension charges and credits in 2013, the Company's estimated weighted average expected long-term rate of return on plan assets is 8.0% for U.S. plans and 6.3% for non-U.S. plans compared to 8.0% for U.S. plans and 6.2% for non-U.S. plans in 2012.
-The Company recorded pension expense from continuing operations of \$54 million, \$47 million, and \$36 million for the U.S. plans in 2012, 2011, and 2010, respectively, and \$38 million, \$44 million, and \$37 million for the non-U.S. plans from its principal defined benefit pension plans.
-Depending on currency translation rates, the Company expects to record approximately \$106 million of total pension expense for the full year of 2013.
+For purposes of determining pension charges and credits in 2014, the Company's estimated weighted average expected long-term rate of return on plan assets is 8.00% for U.S. plans and 6.01% for non-U.S. plans compared to 8.00% for U.S. plans and 6.34% for non-U.S. plans in 2013.
+The Company recorded pension expense from continuing operations of \$60 million, \$54 million, and \$47 million for the U.S. plans in 2013, 2012, and 2011, respectively, and \$41 million, \$38 million, and \$44 million for the non-U.S. plans from its principal defined benefit pension plans.
+Depending on currency translation rates, the Company expects to record approximately \$55 million of total pension expense for the full year of 2014.

 Future effects on reported results of operations depend on economic conditions and investment performance.
-For example, a one-half percentage point change in the actuarial assumption regarding the expected return on assets would result in a change of approximately \$20 million in the pretax pension expense for the full year 2013.
-In addition, changes in external factors, including the fair values of plan assets and the discount rates used to calculate plan liabilities, could have a significant effect on the recognition of funded status as described below.
-For example, a one-half percentage point change in the discount rate used to calculate plan liabilities would result in a change of approximately \$20 million in the pretax pension expense for the full year 2013.
+For example, a one-half percentage point change in the actuarial assumption regarding either the expected return on assets or discount rates used to calculate plan liabilities would result in a change of approximately \$20 million in the pretax pension expense for the full year 2014.